Experienced family divorce lawyer in Metairie

 Child Support

-We help both parents understand their financial responsibilities and work together to create support agreements that meet the needs of their children.
-Mediation offers flexibility to tailor solutions beyond what a court might impose.
+We help parents understand their financial responsibilities and work together to create support agreements that meet the needs of their children.
+We look to tailor creative solutions beyond what a court might impose.

 Spousal Support